Even the greatest, most successful products eventually decline.

 Product Life Cycle vs. BCG matrix

-The product life cycle and the BCG matrix provide a lot of data about how your products are doing.
-They’re not mutually exclusive, and data from both can be beneficial to your product redevelopment and overhaul over time.
+The product life cycle and the BCG matrix provide a lot of data about your products’ performance.
+They’re not mutually exclusive, and data from both can benefit your product redevelopment and overhaul over time.

 What is the BCG matrix?

 The BCG matrix operates through a four-celled matrix that includes Stars, Cash Cows, Question Marks, and Pets.
-Products are placed in each category determined by their performance and can help business owners figure out where to push innovation, change budgets, or hold steady.
+Products are placed in each category based on their performance, which can help business owners determine where to push innovation, change budgets, or hold steady.

-2. Cash Cows: The most profitable of products — reliably selling without too much fund reinvestment.
-They also are unlikely to continue growing beyond the market share they’ve already been able to earn.
+- Cash Cows: The most profitable of products — reliably selling without too much fund reinvestment.
+They also are unlikely tocontinuegrowing beyond the market share they’ve already been able to earn.

 Using the BCG matrix to make decisions that help your product life cycle

-Analyzing the sales and growth of each of your products can help you determine where it fits within the BCG matrix.
+Analyzing your products’ sales and growth can help determine where they fit within the BCG matrix.
 Can you turn a Question Mark into a Star or Cash Cow with the right innovations and product rerelease?
 When do you know a product is done and dumped from inventory?

 We recommend using both of these tools in tandem to guide your product development.